Welcome to the School of Psychology

 Psychology peer e mentors are 2nd year students trained by the Teaching Fellows to provide support to new 1st year psychology students.
 As they have just been through their first year in the School they are ideally placed to offer advice.
 Peer e mentors will be there to provide practical advice, support and reassurance.
 Although they are not there to help with your learning, they will be able to point you in the direction of someone who can help.
 The peer e mentors will contact you on a regular basis to see how you are getting on but you don't have to wait to hear from them if you have a question.
 If you would like to know more, contact the Teaching Fellows email@example.com.

-Staff profiles including contact details, weekly office hours (when students can drop-in without an appointment) and research interests are available on our 'people' webpage.
+Sending an email is by far the easiest and quickest way to contact a staff member.
+You can find staff email addresses as well as other contact details, weekly office hours (when students can drop-in without an appointment) and research interests on our 'people' webpage.
 Spend some time browsing academic staff profiles.
 You might be surprised at how staff are involved in the wider profession of Psychology outside of teaching.
-If you are interested in any of this then please get in touch.
+If you are interested in any of this then please do contact the staff member concerned.
 Staff are always on the look out for keen undergraduates to help with research.

 The School of Psychology is situated in the Dorothy Hodgkin Building and most teaching takes place here.
 Room numbers starting “DH” are in this building.
 Most lectures are held in the Dorothy Hodgkin Lecture Theatre (DH0.21) or the Westminster Lecture Theatre over in Chancellor’s Building.
 Lab classes take place in the Hunter Lab (DH0.31) and the Sloboda Lab (DH0.44).
 Seminars are generally held in smaller teaching rooms in the Dorothy Hodgkin Building–please check your electronic timetable for room details.
 Personal Tutee meetings and Final Year Project supervision are held in staff offices.
 The James Hartley Room (DH0.39) is available to students all day and is a great place to chill out between classes and/or catch up on some reading or study.
 Please also feel free to settle down in the comfy chairs and sofas spotted about the School of Psychology anytime you are looking for a place to study.